I have listed a taste of the Best Italian Recipes, check it out below:

 Alla Genovese: In the style of Genoa, which means "with basil, garlic and oil."

-Dumplings.
-We're most familiar with those made with potatoes and flour,
+Gnocchi: Dumplings.
+We’re most familiar with those made with potatoes and flour, but, in Italy, they are also made with semolina, ricotta or breadcrumbs.

 Gorgonzola: A type of cow's milk blue cheese from the town of Gorgonzola, in the north of Italy.